Florence incident team member assisting Florence care professional

 Gary Stevenson

-Gary is the branch nurse for Florence in Northern Ireland.
+Gary is our Registered Manager for Northern Ireland.
 He’s been a registered nurse for 10 years and has worked with Brain Injury, Care of the Elderly, Intensive Care, Infection Prevention and Control.

 He supports Northern Irish Nurses with clinical issues and to maintain their professional registration through supervisions, appraisals, re-validation, support and management of clinical incidents.